 Adams was a short, chubby man who had a hard time holding his tongue.
 His passion for truth often offended and he was viewed by most as obnoxious.
-Regardless, there is no disputing his influence on the Congress.
+Regardless, there is no disputing his influence on Congress.

 John Adams was labeled as the voice of the Revolution and Thomas Jefferson was labeled the pen.
 These two struck up a friendship during this period.
 This friendship would continue up until Adams’ Presidency and then continue again once Abigail died.

 During the American Revolutionary War, John Adams served as a diplomat to France and the Netherlands.
 He and Franklin served together in France and the two did not get along.
 Adams was much too unbending and too confrontational for the French.

-This was an important part in American history in that it was the first time in the young republics life that a precedent would be set in the transfer of power.
-America had been set up by rule of the consent of the governed and not rule by a royal family.
+This was an important part of American history in that it was the first time in the young republics’ life that a precedent would be set in the transfer of power.
+America had been set up by a rule of the consent of the governed and not rule by a royal family.

 Jefferson defeated Adams in the election of 1800.
 The election was a hard-fought campaign in which both candidates attacked each other personally.
-Afterwards the friendship of John Adams and Thomas Jefferson ended.
+Afterward, the friendship of John Adams and Thomas Jefferson ended.

 The Final Years of John Adams

 After Jefferson left office Adams became more vocal again.
 He wrote a series of letters that debunked Alexander Hamilton’s 1800 pamphlet.

-The two letters shared by these men allows us to look into the minds of these electric founders.
-These men were best of friends, fellow diplomats, political rivals, enemies and then friends again.
+The two letters shared by these men allow us to look into the minds of these electric founders.
+These men were the best of friends, fellow diplomats, political rivals, enemies and then friends again.

-John Adams’ son Charles died in 1800 from alcoholism, his daughter Abigail died of breast cancer in 1813 and finally his beloved Abigail died of typhoid in 1818.
+John Adams’ son Charles died in 1800 from alcoholism, his daughter Abigail died of breast cancer in 1813 and finally, his beloved Abigail died of typhoid in 1818.